ENTRY FOR THE 2022 COMPETITION HAS NOW CLOSED

 Stage 2: Sunday 27th and Monday 28th Feburary

-Semi-final Rehearsals with Chamber Orchestra: Tuesday 1st and Wednesday 2nd March
+Semi-final Rehearsals with The Royal College of Music Prince Consort Orchestra: Tuesday 1st and Wednesday 2nd March

 Final: Friday 4th and Saturday 5th March with The Royal Philharmonic Orchestra.

 -Previously received application to the June 2021 competition are still valid.
 Entrants must confirm they still wish to be considered for the competition by emailing firstname.lastname@example.org

 -If you wish to withdraw, please let us know and we will arrange a refund of your application fee.

 -If you wish to change your video submission for this application, please email with the link before 1st October 2021.

 -Entry will reopen for those who could not apply for the June competition.
 The new closing date is 1st October 2021.